vlang/vsl/examples/roots_bisection_solver/README.md

 # Example - roots_bisection_solver 📘

-This example demonstrates the usage of the V Scientific Library for various purposes.
+This example demonstrates the usage of the V Scientific Library for finding roots using the bisection method.

 ## Instructions